solyarisoftware/ChatScript.vim/README.md

 Plug 'https://github.com/solyaris/ChatScript.vim'
 ```

-## Todo
+## Todo & Contributions
 I'm not a vimL expert and neither a vim regex nerd.
 This is my first try, very draft and possibly erroneous.

+- [x] basic coloring, differentiate: functions, topics, rules, patterns, literals sentences.
+- [x] using different colore for different kind of variables types.
-Todo: use _regions_ for a better highlight.
+- [ ] use _regions_ for a better contextual syntax highlight.

 Any suggestion/pull request welcome.
+Please feel free to contact me via mail for any point.

 ## Licence